Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Candyman (1992)

 Urban legend tells the story of the son of a slave who was accepted into white society, simply for his unique artistic skills.
-When he was ultimately lynched for having an interracial love affair, his ghost came back to haunt anyone who denied his paranormal existence.
-In this film, a grad student’s thesis research lands her in a small town plagued with fear over the mythical character Candyman, which soon proves to be very real.
+When he was ultimately lynched for having an interracial love affair, his spirit came back to haunt anyone who denied his paranormal existence.
+In this film, a grad student’s thesis research leads her to track down Candyman in a Chicago housing project.

 The monster of Candyman is the product of white racism.
 The son of a freed slave, an inventor who amassed a fortune and provided him with an education, he crosses the color line when he takes a wealthy white woman as his lover and impregnates her.
 In retaliation, her father and a white mob turn on him.
 They saw off his right hand with a rusty blade, strip him, and smear his prone body with honey to draw the bees that sting him to death.
 Then, in proper fashion for a lynching, they burn his body.
 Legend has it this act of race hatred took place on the site of the Cabrini-Green Housing Projects in Chicago.